 - improve glucose metabolism

-- decrease glucose and pathologic lipids production by liver cells
+- decrease glucose and pathologic lipids production by islet and liver cells

 - strengthen artery walls for the prevention of atherosclerosis and related complications

-After stem cells have been administered into someone’s body they have to make their way to the correct place (e.g. area of damage) and then have their desired effect.
+After stem cells have been administered into the patient`s body they have to make their way to the correct place (e.g. area of damage) and then have their desired effect.
 Stem cells attach themselves to the tissues of the damaged pancreas and then transform into more active cells.

 This process takes time, from several weeks to several months, to see the full desired effect.